aleynaeser/Snort-Open-Source-Intrusion-Detection-System/README.md

 ## _What is Snort?_

-#### Snort is a network intrusion detection / prevention system developed in 1998 by Martin Roesch.
+#### Snort is a network intrusion detection system developed in 1998 by Martin Roesch.
 Snort, an open source and free software distributed under GNU license, is currently developed by Sourcefire, a company founded by Martin Roesch.

-## _Features of Snort?_
+## _Features of Snort_

 *	Real-time traffic monitor
 *	Packet logging